4GeeksAcademy/python-lists-loops-programming-exercises/exercises/15.2-Parking_lot_check/README.md

 # `15.2` Parking Lot

-We can use a 2 dimensional array (matrix) to represent the current state of a parking lot like this:
+We can use a 2 dimensional list (matrix) to represent the current state of a parking lot like this:

 ![Parking lot](../../.learn/assets/ex15.2.png)